modernistik/parse-stack/README.md

 ```

 ## Creating, Saving and Deleting Records
 This section provides some of the basic methods when creating, updating and deleting objects from Parse.
+Additional documentation for these APIs can be found under [Parse::Core::Actions](https://www.modernistik.com/gems/parse-stack/Parse/Core/Actions.html).
 To illustrate the various methods available for saving Parse records, we use this example class:

 ```ruby